jonathanrickard/django-simple-bulk-emailer/README.rst

 * ``sync_mailchimp`` — If MailChimp is configured, syncs local subscriber changes to MailChimp.
 * ``delete_unsubscribed_users`` — Optional command that removes subscribers who do not have any subscriptions and were created at least one day ago.
 * ``delete_expired_emails`` — Optional command that deletes emails which have reached or passed their deletion date.
+* ``delete_expired_stats`` — Optional command that deletes monthly stats which have reached or passed their deletion date.
 * ``update_email_stats`` — Optional command that updates the monthly statistics for email opens.
 It is suggested that this be run daily.

 ------------